Lolerose-data/Lolerose-data/README.md

 - 👋 Hi, I’m @Lolerose-data
 - 👀 I’m interested in all things data analysis
-- 🌱 I’m currently learning Web scoping
+- 🌱 I’m currently learning Python
 - 💞️ I’m looking to collaborate on any data analysis projects
 - 📫 How to reach me via email rosekathinilole@gmail.com